 I was determined to eat Squid ink pasta in Venice after reading it was a local specialty.
 It is my favourite dish at our local Italian restaurant in Sydney, so I wanted to see how the real thing compared.

 We walked from our hotel in the opposite direction to the crowds and discovered Trattoria dai Peochi after about 10 minutes.
-It was crowded with couples speaking Italian which I thought was a good sign and it turned out to be right.
-The meal was quite nice and not expensive – about 50 Euro for two courses, a glass of wine and a child’s meal.
+It was crowded with couples speaking Italian, which I thought was a good sign, and it turned out to be right.
+The meal was lovely and not expensive – about 50 Euro for two courses, a glass of wine and a child’s meal.
 The staff were friendly, and I would be happy to eat there again.

 I will spare you the photo of my mouth covered in black ink.
 Take my word and try it.
 Take a walk along Fondamenta della Misericordia, and you are bound to find something good.